 - Strategic communications: improving the framing of narratives and messages to influence public attitudes.

 - Gathering evidence about poverty and inequality: collecting qualitative and/or quantitative data about the impact of poverty and inequality on different communities.

-increasing the involvement of people with lived experience of poverty and inequality in campaigning and leadership of organisations and movements.
+- Voice: increasing the involvement and skills of people with first-hand experience of poverty and inequality in campaigning and leadership of organisations and movements.